SIZE: 45,000 SF

 – Byron Benton, Training Director, Alameda County Electrical JATC

-Outcome: The LEED Gold training facility remains a leading living lab for the electrical industry, and has operated at NZE performance for three consecutive years.
+Outcome: The LEED Gold training facility remains a leading living lab for the electrical industry, and has operated at NZE performance for six consecutive years.
 Achieving significant cost savings through a collaborative brainstorming approach, the ZNEC illustrates that when sustainability objectives have the ability to inform all design aspects from the very beginning of the project, exceptional high performance buildings can be delivered at costs equal to or less than traditional real estate services.
 Additionally, the entire project team had an inspiring and valuable experience openly collaborating on a key NZE project, setting an example for the industry in both building process and performance.
 The building is designed to achieve a 29% energy use reduction compared to new commercial construction in California and an incredible 75% energy use reduction compared to similar existing buildings in the country.
 The energy savings calculated from the ZNEC’s passive and renewable technologies equate to 500 fewer barrels of oil consumed, 30 fewer gas combustion cars on US roads each year, and a carbon footprint reduction of 175 tons of CO2 per year.
 What’s more — the passive design and renewable technologies are incorporated into the curriculum of the building inhabitants, creating a living model of cutting-edge technologies for tomorrow’s electrical workers.